ember-learn/ember-blog/content/the-ember-times-issue-184.md

 👋 Emberistas! 🐹

 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>
-Introducing the a11y-disabled-modifier Modifier 💚,
+Introducing the a11y-disabled-modifier Modifier 💚, Emberliners Talks 📽

 ---